bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Ensure all selectors are used.
 * Some todos to make a selector.

-# Scene refactor
-* Determine if scene store really needs its own song and scene index.
-* Delete all null values in shared styles.

 # Bugs
 * Stage dimensions act like two row menu in mobile, even when not?
 * Verse scroll key not registered, and doesn't always work.